medinak044/medinak044/README.md

 # Kyle Medina
-<p>Hi I'm Kyle, I'm a web developer with a focus on .NET development.
+<p>Hi I'm Kyle, I'm a software developer with a focus on .NET development.
 In my free time, I like doing game development in C# and creating orchestral versions of older video game soundtracks to listen to!</p>

 ## Top Technologies